 - Email — Most email platforms have tools built in that can empower your remote work.
 If you use Gmail, plugins and extensions can help your communications and document sharing flow more smoothly.
 There are also plenty of Outlook add-ins that can integrate with apps you’re likely already using.

 Staying organized while working from home means having everything in one easy-to-manage place.
 Shift stores all your favorite apps in one location to allow you to quickly toggle from one solution to another.
-You can quickly access your various email accounts, social media platforms, productivity apps, and collaboration tools all in one place.
+You can quickly access your various email accounts, social media platforms, productivity apps, virtual communication and collaboration tools all in one place.
 Click here to learn more about how Shift can help your team remain efficient while working remotely.